dfblue/dfblue.github.io/_posts/2019-10-25-deepfake-fake-news-or-powerful-tool.md

 ---
 layout: post
 title:  "Deepfake — Fake News or Powerful Tool?
 [Event Report]"
-author: "DeepFakeBlue"
+author: "DFBlue"
 image: https://imgur.com/v4bMC5F.jpg
 date:   2019-10-25
 categories: [deepfake, event, new york]
 ---

 On Sept.
-5, [DeepFakeBlue](https://dfblue.com) hosted an event in New York City called “Deepfake — Fake News or Powerful tool?” which was a discussion on what's possible with Deepfake technology and how it can be used ethically.
+5, [DFBlue](https://dfblue.com) hosted an event in New York City called “Deepfake — Fake News or Powerful tool?” which was a discussion on what's possible with Deepfake technology and how it can be used ethically.

 **The questions we answered are:**